liviamano/academic-kickstart-1/content/home/publications_selected.md

 active = true
 date = 2016-04-20T00:00:00

+title = "Publications"
-title = "Selected Publications" subtitle = ""
+subtitle = "Our recent papers"

 # Order that this section will appear in.
-weight = 10
+weight = 7

 # List format.
 #   0 = Simple